 Death in service schemes may provide two different forms of benefit.
 The most common is a lump sum death in service benefit.
 The alternative is a Dependant's Pension, although this is a much less popular option now than it has been in the past.

 Lump sum death in service benefit

 The multiple itself may vary between members.
 For example, an employee’s pension scheme membership, seniority and age may all affect the multiple of salary covered.
-It is also important to know how "salary" is defined for the purposes of the scheme as it may not include fluctuating amounts such as bonus or overtime or may be defined at a particular date.
+It is also important to know how "salary" is defined for the purposes of the scheme as it may not include varying amounts such as bonus or overtime or may be defined at a particular date.

 If you’re eligible for a lump sum death in service benefit, check your employee handbook or benefits scheme information to find out how the payout will be calculated.

 Although falling in popularity, some employers may still offer a Dependant’s Pension (formerly known as a Spouse’s, Widow’s or Dependant’s Death in Service Pension).
 This type of death in service benefit aims to provide those you leave behind with an ongoing pension in the event of your death.

 It is important to establish what is covered and note the limitations of a Dependant’s Pension.
 For example, where children are included as financial dependants, the part of the pension paid to them may stop at a specific point (such as when they turn 21).
 If you have this benefit, check your employee handbook or pension scheme booklet for the fine print.

 Both types of death in service benefit should pay out when an eligible employee dies while on their company’s payroll.
 The death does not have to occur at work, nor does it have to be in any way related.
 They simply need to be a present employee who qualifies for the employer’s scheme.